Insiders at Danaher Corporation (NYSE:DHR) sold US$7.8m worth of stock, possibly indicating weakness in the future

-Over the past year, many Danaher Corporation (NYSE:DHR) insiders sold a significant stake in the company which may have piqued investors' interest.
-When evaluating insider transactions, knowing whether insiders are buying versus if they selling is usually more beneficial, as the latter can be open to many interpretations.
+The fact that multiple Danaher Corporation (NYSE:DHR) insiders offloaded a considerable amount of shares over the past year could have raised some eyebrows amongst investors.
+When analyzing insider transactions, it is usually more valuable to know whether insiders are buying versus knowing if they are selling, as the latter sends an ambiguous message.
 However, when multiple insiders sell stock over a specific duration, shareholders should take notice as that could possibly be a red flag.

 The Last 12 Months Of Insider Transactions At Danaher

 The last quarter saw substantial insider selling of Danaher shares.
-In total, Executive Vice President Joakim Weidemanis sold US$3.3m worth of shares in that time, and we didn't record any purchases whatsoever.
-In light of this it's hard to argue that all the insiders think that the shares are a bargain.
+Specifically, insiders ditched US$1.3m worth of shares in that time, and we didn't record any purchases whatsoever.
+Overall this makes us a bit cautious, but it's not the be all and end all.

 Insider Ownership Of Danaher